kaiusl/KLPlugins.RaceEngineer/NOTES.md

 #### *DONE!*

+- [x] ~~For calculation of input tyre pressures from current avg tyre pressures use machine learned delta values.
+That is how much does change in input pressure change hot pressures.
+This is needed as 0.1 psi input change doesn't exactly result in 0.1 psi hot pressure change.~~
+  - ~~How to learn it?~~
+      - ~~This delta depends on air temp, track temp and hot/input pressure (seems to be that for higher input pressures the delta is smaller)~~
+      - ~~We could learn hot pressure from air temp, track temp and input pressure and then vary input pressure to get the change.~~
+   - Actually it seems to be roughly the same.
 - [x] Add options to enable/disable different components, like colors, min/max/avg/std
 - [x] Remove outliers from the lap and fuel data
     - [x] How to handle ecu changes?